MalekKamel/Restaurants/README.md

 <img src="https://github.com/ShabanKamell/Restaurants/blob/master/blob/raw/home.png" height="500">

-Restaurants represents a real world app example: it provides a fairly complex set of functionalities, its a suitable showcase for all the advantages that architecture components bring.
-Restaurants has all features that would make it a modular, scalable, testable and maintainable app.
+Restaurants represents a real world app example: it provides a fairly complex set of functionalities, it's a suitable showcase for all the advantages that architecture components bring, has all features that would make it a modular, scalable, testable and maintainable app.

  ### License